skysheng7/AI_bias_in_farming/README.md

    ```

    This will use GPT-4 to categorize images into three thematic clusters, starting the categorization at row=(start_index+2) in `results/megadata/image_megadata.csv`. `results/megadata/image_megadata.csv` will be updated to include a cluster label for each image.

-### Project Cleanup

-1. When you're finished, properly shut down the container and remove associated resources:
-Press `Cntrl` + `C` in your terminal where the container is running, then execute `docker compose rm`

 ## Collaboration Welcome